memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 Click [here](./clauses/set.md) for a more detailed explanation of what can be done with `SET`.

-OpenCypher supports combining multiple reads and writes using the `WITH` clause.
+Cypher supports combining multiple reads and writes using the `WITH` clause.
 In addition to combining, the `MERGE` clause is provided which may create patterns if they do not exist.